Need a good cooler for camping? Look no further – this detailed guide covers all the best camping coolers, and we’ve got something for every budget!

 The only issue with the Trailmate Journey cooler is that you get all the bulk without the capacity.
 This is larger than most other hardshell coolers featured here, and yet its capacity is not that much bigger.
 Plus, it weighs a lot – it’s almost 35lbs when empty, plus the weight of all the food and drinks inside.
 Even though you don’t have to carry it, you still have to drag all that weight to the campsite.

 Yeti Hopper Backflip is a great option if you’re looking for a backpack cooler.
-It’s great for groups of friends who can divide the necessary camping gear among themselves because whoever is carrying the cooler can’t really carry an additional backpack.
+It’s great for groups of friends who can divide the necessary outdoor gear among themselves because whoever is carrying the cooler can’t really carry an additional backpack.

 The Hopper cooler is spacious, waterproof, and resistant to UV rays.
 It’s insulated with closed-cell rubber foam that performs remarkably well in all weather conditions, and it has a total capacity of 20 cans.
 There’s also extra space inside for ice packs that will keep everything inside chilly.

 In addition to the roomy interior, this camping cooler also has multiple external attachment points.
 You can use them for anything, so long as you can attach the item to the exterior of the bag with a carabiner.
-There’s a total of 18 webbing loops on the bag’s exterior, and you could technically attach an entire bag to the cooler.
+There are a total of 18 webbing loops on the bag’s exterior, and you could technically attach an entire bag to the cooler.
 I’m not saying that you’d be able to carry all the weight, but it’s possible.

 This is a backpack cooler, and it has a very comfortable back panel with thick padding.
 You won’t feel any of the cans or bottles inside, and the wide hip belt will help transfer the weight onto your hips, so your torso is not under too much stress.
 There’s also a sternum strap, as well as top, side, and back grab handles.